Unity-Technologies/ml-agents/docs/Basic-Guide.md

 ### Setting the Brain to External

-Since we are going to build this environment to conduct training, we need to set the Brain used by the Agents to **External**.
-This allows the Agents to communicate with the external training process when making their decisions.
+Since we are going to build this environment to conduct training, we need to set the Brain used by the agents to **External**.
+This allows the agents to communicate with the external training process when making their decisions.

 1. In the **Scene** window, click the triangle icon next to the Ball3DAcademy